JuliaML/MLDatasets.jl/docs/src/index.md

 ## Basic Usage

 The way `MLDatasets.jl` is organized is that each dataset is its own type.
-Where possible, those type share a common interface (fields and methods).
+Where possible, those types share a common interface (fields and methods).

+Once a dataset has been instantiated, e.g. by `dataset = MNIST()`,
+an observation `i` can be retrieved using the indexing syntax `dataset[i]`.
+By indexing with no arguments, `dataset[]`, the whole set of observations is collected.

-For example you can load the training set and the test set of the [MNIST](@ref) database of handwritten digits using the following commands:
+For example you can load the training set of the [`MNIST`](@ref) database of handwritten digits using the following commands:
 ```julia-repl
 julia> using MLDatasets